dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Seeing much, suffering much, and studying much, are the three pillars of learning.
+  Time heals griefs and quarrels, for we change and are no longer the same persons.
+Neither the offender nor the offended are any more themselves.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (1054 days)